 I do have to warn you though, that organic, non-paid methods to grow your business usually take quite a while for you to start getting traction, and I know this from my own experience with writing a blog.
 It can also be very frustrating and you might want to give up before you actually get there.
 Most coaches I know, including me, we just want to coach and not deal with trying to figure out marketing, grinding out growing an audience, etc.

-So if you’re a bit impatient, you don’t mind spending the money and you want to skip the months or years of building up your marketing assets to a point where they get traction, and you just want to start coaching your first clients and making an impact as soon as possible, get Accelerator.
-If you can gather up the initial investment somehow, do it and don’t worry about it, because you will make it back super quickly with your first couple of clients.
+So if you’re a bit impatient, you don’t mind spending the money and you want to skip the months or years of building up your marketing assets to a point where they get traction, and you just want to start coaching your first clients and making an impact as soon as possible, get Accelerator and you will make it back super quickly with your first couple of clients.